srisai11/markdown-portfolio/_includes/04-lists.md

-Replace this with a list of your favorite things. sports social media mythological books
+Replace this with a list of your favorite things.
+- sports
+- social media
+- mythological books
+* teaching